vmware/versatile-data-kit/projects/vdk-heartbeat/README.md

 You can run the test locally, part of your CICD or schedule it to run periodically. <br>

 The test is passed or fail test. <br> If it fails it returns non-zero error code and prints the error.<br>
-It also produces tests.xml file in junit xml format.
+It also produces a tests.xml file in junit xml format.

 * Specify configuration in environment variables or in a file (use the file for things that can be in source control)
 * Example: